jdoleary/Spellmasons/docs/TasksCurrent.md

 - archers should advance if out of range
-- optimize: slowdown with lots of archers, lots of corpses, when i did corpse explosion
-    - maybe if i remove second order pushes it will be faster?
 # Nov Week 4
     - Make gameplay video with Brad, add it to Steam and YouTube
         - Bugs